 applications are submitted on-line through the Graduate College.
 We admit most

 (99%) of students for the following Fall, and the deadline for submission of

 your complete application (all letters,

 transcripts, GRE scores, etc.) is Feb 15th.
 Please go to the following site to get started:

 Q10.
-Is there a Biology Graduate Student Handbook that
+Is there a Biological Sciences Graduate Student Handbook that

 describes the requirements for completing the MS and PhD Programs?